TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 }
 ```

+Instances of the class `CheckoutService` need to use the services offered by `APIClient`... somehow.
+In this implementation, during the initialization of `CheckoutService` we also create an instance of `APIClient` out of the blue and proceed to use its `request(url:)` method to perform the checkout by contacting an unspecified backend API.

 If you need an instance of `CheckoutService` to perform the checkout operation, you can simply instantiate the class and checkout away.
 But what if you have multiple classes that require a reference to the same `APIClient`?
 What if you need multiple instances of the `CheckoutService`, each with a slightly differently configured `APIClient`?
 What if you want to unit-test the `CheckoutService` class?
 In all these cases, you want to _inject_ the specific `APIClient` instance that the `CheckoutService` _depends on_.

-For example, you may pass the specific instance of the `APIClient` to use in the initializer of the `CheckoutService` class:
+For example, you may pass the specific instance of the `APIClient` to use in the initializer of the `CheckoutService` class, a method called "Constructor Injection" by Martin Fowler @fowler2004inversion:

 ```Swift
 class CheckoutService {